-Ruby is an athlete at Special Olympics’ Gladstone Club and a member at her local swim club.
+A Special Olympics’ Athlete Leader from the Gladstone Club and a member at her local swim club, Ruby is an active volunteer and advocate.
 Ruby volunteers at the RSPCA and is a Youth Ambassador with Gladstone Community Linking Agency.
-She is enthusiastic about representing Special Olympics athletes, alongside Ben and having the opportunity to share ideas, good news stories and opinions of importance to athletes.
+She is enthusiastic about representing Special Olympics athletes and having the opportunity to share ideas, athlete stories and bringing an athlete’s perspective to the Board.
 Ruby was appointed to the Board on 4 November 2016.

 Donald (Don) McGauchie AO